 The exceptions to this unit of analysis are in assessing diversity in ownership (DIO) at the business-level [See Table IX.5.
 Establishments that have Commenced Operations (Count), by Application Review Category and Table IX.6.
 DBE Establishments that have Commenced Operations (Count), by DBE Category].
 "Agent" refers to a registered board member, director, employee, executive, manager, or volunteer of an ME or MTC.
 Employees include consultants or contractors who provide on-site services to an ME or MTC related to the cultivation, harvesting, preparation, packaging, storage, testing, or dispensing of cannabis.
 One individual can have multiple agent registrations ("roles") across the medical and adultuse industry markets.
-The analyses in this section show the number of ME and MTC "roles" currently employed by Commission-licensed businesses, rather than the exact number of agents in some instances, such as when an individual works at more than one establishment and therefore may hold multiple registrations with the state.
+The analyses in this section show the number of ME and MTC "roles" currently employed by Commission-licensed businesses, rather than the exact number of agents, due to how this data is collected.
+This may result in discrepancies with the number of agents in some instances, such as when an individual works at more than one establishment and therefore may hold multiple registrations with the state.